prabhpreet-code/recursion-and-backtracking-problems/README.md

 #### 32. To sort an array with bubble sort using recursion
 #### 33. To sort an array using merge sort using recursion
 #### 34. To find the count in the array using recursion if a[i]>a[j]
+#### 35. Given n friends, each one can remain single or can be paired up with some other friend.
+Each friend can be paired only once.
+Find out the total number of ways in which friends can remain single or can be paired up.